iamLogeshwaran5/Instagram_-Influencers/README.md

 Instagram, a major social networking platform, is a potent tool for digital marketing and personal branding.
 This project aims to analyze the reach and effectiveness of top influencers on Instagram to understand how they engage their audience and what makes their content successful.

+## Dataset

+The dataset used for this analysis is included in this repository and can be directly accessed [here](https://drive.google.com/drive/folders/1KEBUD0a_3DhR5dnbv0jdZqews-V75CIx).

+Click the link to view and download the data used in this project.

 ## Features

 The dataset includes the following fields: